lino-network/lino-docs/docs/faq/faq.md

 ## What is IDA and its relationship with LINO?

 IDA, or In-app Digital Asset, is a Lino App developer issued coin, that can be used only on that Lino App.
-9.9% of any donation in IDA will be automatically converted to LINO and distributed to LINO Stake holders as Voting Rewards.
+9.9% of any donation in IDA will be automatically converted to LINO and distributed to LINO Stake holders as Voting Rewards via secondary smart contracts.
 More details can be found [here](../blockchain/ida.html).